Patricia Kellicker, BSN

 If you have exercise-induced

 asthma, your symptoms may be exacerbated in cold weather.
+Be sure to follow your treatment plan.
 Ask your doctor if running in cold weather is safe for you.

 is a danger even in winter because the dry, cold air increases water loss through breathing.
 And you may not realize just how much you are sweating when bundled up in extra layers.